brundonsmith/jlox/README.md

 architecture so as to make things, in my opinion, more elegant.
 But the overall approach is still tied to the one in the book.

+The main difference is that I did away with both the automatic code-generation script and the usage of the Visitor pattern, by just using plain JS objects for the AST.
+This can still be type-safe because of TypeScript's support for discriminated unions of object types.
+It also has the benefit of making it trivial to print out the full parse tree as-is.

 # Running the code

 I've used [Deno](https://deno.land) instead of Node to avoid messing with a